haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - src/lib contains common implementations designed to be shared among the ts files.
 - src/features contains modules designed to encapsulate functionalities per feature.
 Typically files in features may include each other.

+## Tabs UI

+### Behavior opening multiple tabs.html for a session.

+- Check and define the bahavior. -> Maybe OK.
+- SessionId and windowId mapping is managed by session_management, and

+### UI Components

+- Context Menu for the (Open-Named, Unnamed, Closed-Named)Sessions.

 # Fullfilled Dev Plans